april19833/currency-1.5/contracts/README.md

 - Keeps track of a given cohort of Trustees
 - Sets the Trustee term
 - Allows addition or removal of individual Trustees from the cohort
-- Allows for claiming of ECOx rewards, and correctly gates them from the voting record.
+- Allows for claiming of ECOx rewards and correctly gates them from the voting record.
 - Keeps track of each Trustees voting record
-- Contains appropriate getter / setters for downstream callers
+- Contains appropriate getters/setters for downstream callers

 Below is a diagram of the TrustedNodes contract with its neighbor, TrusteeGovernance.
 TrustedNodes only needs Getter/Setter functions for the “Only Policy” role, which is authorized to change any other roles, and “Record Vote” role, which is authorized to call the “recordVote” function.